 Let me know which of these 6 tips was the most helpful for you when thinking of your wedding timeline, and what was your favorite one.
 I would love to hear it.

 I still have availability for some 2023 dates and I’m fully booking 2024 weddings.
 I would love nothing more than to document your day and be there for you every step of the way! 😊

-if you’d like to get in touch about your wedding, engagement or anything else, please do so by inquiring here!
+if you’d like to get in touch about your wedding day, engagement photo shoot or anything else, please do so by inquiring here!